 “Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
-Climb that goddamn mountain.”Jack Kerouac
+Climb that goddamn mountain.”Anonymous

-This Jack Kerouac quote sums up how I’ve come to feel about my hiking.
+This quote (often misattributed to Jack Kerouac) sums up how I’ve come to feel about my hiking.
 Although I very much enjoy my work, and a freshly mowed lawn is rather satisfying, the most vivid memories that remain with me are those of the wild scenery I’ve encountered on many walks over the years, almost all of them accessible day walks.

 Hi there.
 My name’s Edward, and this is Hiking Scenery, a blog dedicated to the scenery I’ve viewed on many wonderful hikes.
 I hope to inspire a few people to get out and go hiking, or you can at least hike vicariously through me.
 I’m not a photographer, but I aim to faithfully represent the natural environment as best I can with my humble photographic equipment.